 - Remove barriers to the development of low- and moderated-priced infill housing, such as unjustified minimum parcel and unit sizes, limits on building heights, restrictions on multi-family housing and secondary suites, setback requirements, and unjustified fees and impact studies.

 - Allow taller buildings and higher densities on corner and larger lots, which minimizes impacts on neighbours.
-For example, Traditional Neighbourhoods that currently only allow two-story homes should allow three stories on corner lots, plus one additional story for each 1,000 square meters (approximately 10,000 square feet, or a quarter acre), so a 600 square meter corner lot may be up to three stories, and a 1,000 square meter corner lot may be up to four stories.
+For example, in Traditional Neighbourhoods that currently only allow two-story homes, allow three stories on corner lots, plus one additional story for each 10,000 square feet (approximately one-quarter acre), so a 8,000 square meter corner lot may be up to three stories, and a 1,000 square meter corner lot may be up to four stories.

 - Significantly reduce or eliminate minimum parking requirements for lower-priced housing in walkable urban neighbourhoods.
 Develop parking management programs to encourage more efficient use of parking facilities and address potential spillover problems (motorists parking where they should not).
 Require landlords to unbundle parking (rent parking separately from housing) so occupants are not forced to pay for parking spaces they do not need.

 - Allow higher densities and greater heights in exchange for more affordable housing units.
 It some cases municipal governments can require minimum building density and height in accessible locations, for example, at least three stories along minor arterials and four stories along major arterials.